dtgeoeu-wp6-tsunamis/site_demonstrators/SD5/landslide-workflow/README.md

 ```

 ### Requirements
-The file `requirements.txt` contains all the python packages and versions needed to run this notebook.
+The files `requirements-unix.txt` and `requirements-windows.txt` contain all the python packages and versions needed to run this notebook.
 This was tested with python version 3.11.8.
+The windows version contains also wheels that are specific for windows.
-Note that some parts of the workflow require very specific versions of python packages (e.g., tensorflow 2.12) and specific wheels, so we recommend to use the `requirements.txt` file to install the right versions of the python packages with pip:
+Note that some parts of the workflow require very specific versions of python packages (e.g., tensorflow 2.12) and specific wheels, so we recommend to use the `requirements-unix.txt` file to install the right versions of the python packages with pip:
 ```
-pip install -r requirements.txt
+pip install -r requirements-unix.txt
 ```

 ### Inputs